 Winner by 35%

 Lee Company rates % higher than NinthDecimal on Leadership Culture Ratings vs NinthDecimal Ratings based on looking at 49 ratings from employees of the two companies.
-Ratings come from the answers to questions like "How would you rate your manager?" and "Do you approve of the job your executive team is doing at your company?".
+Ratings come from the answers to questions like "Do you approve of the job your executive team is doing at your company?" and "How would you rate your executive team?".

 Compensation Culture Ratings vs NinthDecimal